 Talk of web 3.0 and blockchain are commonly associated with Bitcoin and NFTs in the popular press.
-However there are more interesting potentials for this emerging technology – its applications in academia and epistemology being one of many.
-In science, many problems are attributed to centralisation and gate-keeping institutions or companies: decentralisation via a distributed ledger may be what’s required to address some of the most pressing issues in the way research is conducted and shared.
+However there are more interesting potentials for this emerging technology, with its further applications in academia being one of many.

 The Art of DAO